metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 Optional:

 - `key_source_ur_is` (List of String) KeySourceURIs is a list of URIs where the JWT signing keys can be obtained.
-These URIs are used by theauthorization system to fetch the public keys necessary for validating JWT tokens.
+These URIs are used by the authorization system to fetch the public keys necessary for validating JWT tokens.
-- `refresh_interval` (String) RefreshInterval defines the time interval at which temporal should refresh the JWT signing keys fromthe specified URIs.
+- `refresh_interval` (String) RefreshInterval defines the time interval at which temporal should refresh the JWT signing keys from the specified URIs.